thofisch/doc-api/docs/methods.md

 |`PATCH`  |No  |No        |
 |`POST`   |No  |No        |

-Safety and idempotency are guarantees a server must provide to clients.
-An operation can be:
+_Safety and idempotency are guarantees a server must provide to clients._

+!!! tip "Safe methods (or read-only operations)"
-- *Safe methods* (or read-only operations) are expected not to cause side-effects, however, it does not mean the server must return the same response every time.
+    are expected not to cause side-effects, however, it does not mean the server must return the same response every time.

+!!! tip "Idempotent methods"
-- *Idempotent methods* must guarantee that every request has the same effect, however, this does not necessarily mean returning the same status code.
+    must guarantee that every request has the same effect, however, this does not necessarily mean returning the same status code.
 This is highly important in case of failures.

 ### GET